Curator: Contemporary, eastern and southern Africa

 +44 (0)20 7323 8064

-Chris has an MA from Oxford University and is a Helen Wilson scholar from Heatherley’s School of Fine Art, London.
-His current research explores the history, development and social significance of KANGA and other printed textiles of eastern and southern Africa, and the development of Makonde masquerade in Mozambique.
+Chris has a Doctorate from Middlesex University, an MA from Oxford University and is a Helen Wilson scholar from Heatherley’s School of Fine Art, London.
+His current research explores the history, development and social significance of KANGA and other printed textiles of eastern and southern Africa, and the history of art in South Africa.

 Fieldwork and research into printed textile traditions of eastern and southern Africa

 Refurbishment of the Sainsbury African Galleries (Room 25)

 Work in South Africa in preparation for South Africa exhibition at the British Museum in 2016.

 Work on the book South Africa in Art (working title).

 Tour of La Bouche du Roi by Romuald Hazoumé - this remarkable artwork was displayed in Room 35, March – May 2007, as part of the BM’s response to the bicentenary of the abolition of the Atlantic Slave Trade.
 It then toured to various venues including Hull, Liverpool, Bristol and Newcastle.